metabrainz/picard-docs/en/_sources/usage/match.rst.txt

 Matching Files to Tracks
 ========================

+.. only:: latex

+   This stage is where individual files are matched to specific tracks in the information retrieved from the MusicBrainz database.

 Once you have retrieved the desired album information into the right-hand pane, the next step is to match the files from the left-hand pane to the corresponding track in the right-hand pane.
 A music symbol in front of a track number in the right-hand pane indicates that there has been no file assigned to the track.
 In some cases, Picard may have already tried to do the